SAP-samples/teched2024-AD181/exercises/ex4.1/README.md

 3. This will open the Deploy to Work Zone dialog.

-- Select the API endpoint of your trial account in the dropdown.
-It should be on CF-US10-xxx.
+- Select the cf-eu10-004 API endpoint.

 - After selecting the endpoint, you will need to select **Login with BTP**.
 This will launch a separate window to authenticate using your BTP credentials.